Appdynamics/AutoBuilder/README.md

 **Prerequisite: Java 1.8 is required and $JAVA_HOME should point to the same.**

-Step-1: Run "java -version" command in your machine where you want to build the extension/s.
-The output should point to Java 1.8.
+Step-1: Run "echo $JAVA_HOME" command in your machine where you want to build the extension/s.
+The output should point to the path of Java 1.8.

 Step-2: Download the latest available version of the attached file AutoBuilder-<x.y.z>.jar.